smolnar/blog/_posts/2016-03-07-concurrency-and-multi-threading-with-javascript.md

 3. Worker cannot access DOM and has its own dedicated scope without access to window.
 Another way of achieving thread-safety since DOM is not thread-safe.
 4. When workers fail, they fail silently.
 Catching errors works with `onerror` callback.

 And that's the catch &ndash; thread-safety.
-Since workers need to run in separate scope, you can't access features like `localStorage`, DOM or many others others.
-So eventually, you can't leverage power of Web Workers to run intensive data import into `localStorage` to improve your app performance.
+Since workers need to run in separate scope, you can't access features like `localStorage`, DOM or many others.
+So eventually you can't leverage power of Web Workers to run intensive data import into `localStorage` to improve your app performance.

 So that's most of the key points about Web Workers.
 For more thourough introduction, see [MDN on Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).